x-tabdeveloping/turftopic/papers/topeax/main.typ

 Implementations were sourced from the Turftopic (cite) Python package.
 For the main analysis, default hyperparameters were used from the original BERTopic and Top2Vec packages respectively, as these give different clusterings, despite having the same pipeline.
-All models were run with both the `all-MiniLM-L6-v2`, and the slightly larger and higher performing `all-mpnet-base-v2` sentence encoders (cite sbert) to to control for embedding size and quality.
+All models were run with both the `all-MiniLM-L6-v2`, the slightly larger and higher performing `all-mpnet-base-v2` sentence encoders (cite sbert), as well as Google's `embeddinggemma-300m` to control for embedding size and quality.
-The models were fitted without filtering for stop words and uncommon terms, since state-of-the art topic models are able to handle such information without issues (cite S3).
+The models were fitted without filtering for stop words and uncommon terms, since state-of-the art topic models have been shown to be able to handle such information without issues (cite S3).

 == Metrics